U.S. Stocks Rise on Economic Data

 "The questions surrounding China, the strength of the economy, the Chinese trade wars and Brexit all combined is particularly sensitive for Europe," said David Slater, a portfolio manager at London hedge fund Trium Capital.

-The British pound trimmed some of its recent slide against the dollar Wednesday, and the U.K.'s FTSE 100 index edged higher.
+The British pound trimmed some of its recent slide against the dollar Wednesday, and the U.K.'s FTSE 100 was little changed.

 Asian stocks were mostly lower, with the Shanghai Composite down 1.1%, Hong Kong's Hang Seng Index dipping 0.4% and Japan's Nikkei dropping 1%.